venoya04/student_gpa_java/README.md

 # Set up

-* This repo should be cloned automatically to your github account.
+* This repo should be cloned automatically to your github account once you click the assigment link.

 # Requirements